 Blood clots during menstruation: what to do?

 Menstruation affects all pubescent women.
-However, each woman has different menstrual cycles.
-Premenstrual syndrome, volume of flow or viscosity vary according to the subject.
-When menstruation is thick, it can even take the form of blood clots.
-These impressive periods often causeconcern.
-Rest assured, Elia explains everything about blood clots during menstruation.
+However, every woman's menstrual cycle is different.
+Premenstrual syndrome, flow volume and viscosity vary according to the individual.
+When periods are thick, they can even take the form of blood clots.
+These impressive periods are often a cause forconcern.
+Rest assured, Elia explains all you need to know about blood clots during menstruation.

-- Where do blood clots in menstruation come from?
+- Where do menstrual blood clots come from?

-- Is it normal to get blood clots during your period?
+- Is it normal to have blood clots during your period?

 - What is the usual size of blood clots?